 Step 1: Wash and soak mung beans overnight to soften.
 Drain well and steam mung beans with pandan leaf for about 20-30 minutes or until soft.
 Mash finely and set aside.

-2. In a pot, mix mashed beans, sugar and oil and cook over medium heat.
+Step 2: In a pot, mix mashed beans, sugar and oil and cook over medium heat.
 Stir continuously until mixture is thick and almost dry.
 Set aside to cool.
 When cool enough to handle, rub some oil in your palm and roll them into small golf sized balls.
-(You can also use a teaspoon to spoon the filling into the dough).

-3. In a large bowl, mix the dry ingredients, mashed potato (if used), and sugar together.
+Step 3: In a large bowl, mix the dry ingredients, mashed potato and sugar together.
 Mix the pandan essense, oil, red coloring and 1/2 of the water together in a small bowl.
 Add this to the flour mixture.
 Mix and knead the mixture to form pliable dough, by adding little water at a time if necessary.
 Cover with cloth and set aside.